Start Date

 Abnormal Psychology

 Abnormal Psychology focuses on the study of behaviours that cause distress or dysfunction or are judged as deviant within the individual’s culture.
-We will examine definitions of abnormality, ways of assessing and diagnosing abnormality, theories of the causation of psychological abnormality and treatments for recognized psychological disorders.
+We will examine definitions of abnormality, ways of assessing and diagnosing abnormality, theories of the causation of psychological abnormality and treatments for recognised psychological disorders.

 BEHV 3007